Carln02/TurboDOMBuilder/README.md

 # TurboDOMBuilder
-TurboDOMBuilder is a lightweight JavaScript library designed to accelerate the process of creating and appending DOM elements.
-With TurboDOMBuilder, you can quickly generate HTML elements iwith specified properties and seamlessly integrate them into your web applications, all in one line of code.
+TurboDOMBuilder is a lightweight TypeScript library designed to accelerate the process of creating and appending DOM elements.
+With TurboDOMBuilder, you can quickly generate HTML elements with specified properties and seamlessly integrate them into your web applications, all in one line of code.

-For now, the library allows you to create any generic HTML element, and has more specialized functions for creating text nodes, images, inputs, simple text buttons, and icon buttons.
-You can refer to the API documentation (which is complete) to discover all the possible actions.
+For now, the library allows you to create any generic HTML element, and has more specialized functions for creating images, inputs, simple text buttons, icons, and icon buttons.
+You can refer to the API documentation to discover all the possible actions.

 ## Installation